Assembly Explorer window

 Opens an assembly from project file, library file, or a ZIP archive.
-For more information, see Open and close assemblies.
+For more information, refer to Open and close assemblies.

 Allows choosing a folder to be explored recursively and loading all assemblies found in this folder.
-For more information, see Find assemblies in folders.
+For more information, refer to Find assemblies in folders.

 Since ReSharper processes the selected folder recursively, make sure not to add a folder that may contain too many assemblies (for example Program Files).
 It might take long to load all assemblies in ReSharper.